Vincit/objection.js/doc/api/model/static-methods.md

 ```
 Creates a query builder for the model's table.

-All query builders are created using this function, including `$query`, `$relatedQuery` and `relatedQuery`.
+All query builders are created using this function, including `$query`, `relatedQuery` and `$relatedQuery`.
 That means you can modify each query by overriding this method for your model class.

 See the [query examples](/guide/query-examples.html) section for more examples.